-Sudden Infant Death Syndrome (“SIDS”) is the sudden and unexplained death of an infant who is younger than one year old.
+Sudden Unexplained Infant Death Syndrome (“SUIDS”) is the sudden and unexplained death of an infant who is younger than one year old.
 It is a terrifying prospect because it can strike without warning, usually in seemingly healthy babies.
-The cause of SIDS is uncertain, and for many, the deaths come out of nowhere.
+The cause of SUIDS is uncertain, and for many, the deaths come out of nowhere.

-In addition to deaths caused by SIDS, babies during sleep time are also at risk for accidental deaths from suffocation and strangulation.
-Approximately 3,500 babies in the United States die each year from SIDS and accidental suffocation and strangulation.
+In addition to deaths caused by SUIDS, babies during sleep time are also at risk for accidental deaths from suffocation and strangulation.
+Approximately 3,500 babies in the United States die each year from SUIDS and accidental suffocation and strangulation.

 What are those precautions?
-The American Academy of Pediatrics (“AAP”) sets them forth in its report and recommendations.
-To read the full AAP report and the recommendations, which has much more information than our summary below, click here.
-Please note that individual medical conditions may warrant your doctor make other, or different, recommendations after weighing the relative risks and benefits.
-However, the AAP report and recommendations reflect what the AAP feels is best for most babies.
+The American Academy of Pediatrics sets them forth in its report and recommendations.
+To read their full report and all recommendations, which has much more information than our summary below, click here.
+Please note that individual medical conditions may warrant your doctor to make other, or different, recommendations after weighing the relative risks and benefits.
+However, the American Academy of Pediatric's report and recommendations reflect what they feel is best for most babies.

 SUMMARY OF RECOMMENDATIONS.

 - For the first year of their lives, always place infants to sleep on their backs.
 Babies who sleep on their backs are much less likely to die of SUIDS or suffocation than babies who sleep on their stomachs or sides.
 (On their sides, baby can roll more easily onto the stomach.)
 Some parents worry that babies will choke when on their backs, but the baby's airway anatomy and the gag reflex will keep that from happening.
 While babies born prematurely may need to be on their stomachs temporarily while in the NICU due to breathing problems, they should be placed on their backs after the problems resolve, so that they can get used to being on their backs and before going home.